airsstack/airsprotocols/protocols/mcp/examples/http-apikey-server-integration/TESTING_SUMMARY.md

 - Security hardening
 - Complete documentation

-The implementation successfully demonstrates how to build a secure, scalable HTTP MCP server with API key authentication using the airs-mcp foundation crate.
+The implementation successfully demonstrates how to build a secure, scalable HTTP MCP server with API key authentication using the airsprotocols-mcp foundation crate.